bbolli/tumblr-utils/README.md

 [tumblr-utils](https://github.com/bbolli/tumblr-utils), with a focus on tumblr\_backup.py.
-It adds Python 3 compatibility, various bug fixes, a few enhancements to normal operation, support for dashboard-only blogs, and several other features - see the output of `tumblr_backup.py --help` for the full list of options.
+It adds Python 3 compatibility, various bug fixes, a few enhancements to normal operation, support for dashboard-only blogs, and several other features - see the output of `tumblr-backup --help` for the full list of options.

 ---

 ## 0. Description

-`tumblr_backup.py` is a script that backs up your [Tumblr](http://tumblr.com) blog locally.
+tumblr-backup is a script that backs up your [Tumblr](http://tumblr.com) blog locally.

 The backup includes all images both from inline text as well as photo posts.
 An index links to monthly pages, which contain all the posts from the respective month with links to single post pages.
 Command line options select which posts to backup and set the output format.
 The audio and video files can also be saved.

 By default, all posts of a blog are backed up in minimally styled HTML5.